 - Nebraska4

-If an employer in any of these states does not pay a worker for accrued vacation time or other PTO, they could be violating the law and can face a wage and hour lawsuit.
+If an employer in any of these states fails to pay a worker for accrued vacation time or other PTO, they may be violating the law and face a wage-and-hour lawsuit.

 Are there any states that fall between these extremes?